satishnaikawadi2011/satishnaikawadi2011/README.md

 - 👯 I’m looking to collaborate on **Solidity and Blockchain**

+- 🥅 2022 Goals: Contribute to Open Source projects

+- 🔭 I’m currently working on some of  my Personal Projects 😁

 - 🎓 Studying in prefinal year of bachelors of technology in Computer Engineering in **Veermata Jijabai Technological Institute,Mumbai.**